amrit-thakur-android/NewsApp-MVVM-Clean-Dagger/PRIVACY_POLICY.md

 This is a learning project.
 For questions about this privacy policy, you can contact the developer through the app store listing.

 ---
-*This app is created for educational purposes as part of Android development learning.*
+*This app is created for educational purposes as part of Android development learning, specifically demonstrating Clean Architecture with Dagger 2 dependency injection.*